Swamisharan1/Basketball-video-analysis/README.md

 - OpenCV
 - Ultralytics

+## Credits

+The pretrained models used in this project for basketball and pose detection were obtained from this [GitHub repository](https://github.com/ayushpai/AI-Basketball-Referee).

 ## Contributing

 Contributions are welcome.
 Please feel free to submit a pull request or open an issue.

+---